 - Cautious Thinkers (C) are Reflective and Task Focused

-Imagine a High-D walking up to a High-S and saying, “I need you to give me the sales numbers ASAP.”
+For example, Imagine a High-D walking up to a High-S and saying, “I need you to give me the sales numbers ASAP.”
 Then, they walk away.
 The High-S, who values relationships above task and likes more information and time to process is likely to feel very affronted.
 The High-S will interpret the interaction as rude and abrupt.
 The High-S will also typically want more information to fulfill the request.

 If the roles were reversed, and the High-S walked up to the High-D for the same request, it might sound something like this, “Hi Jane, how are you doing?
 Did you have a nice time at the wedding last weekend?
 I’m sure it was beautiful.
 I’m working on a report due to Paul on Friday, and I could really use your help.
 You have the best record of our sales numbers for the last year.
-It would really be helpful is you could send me your Excel report with those numbers, so I can incorporate them.
+It would really be helpful if you could send me your Excel report with those numbers, so I can incorporate them.
 I’d like to get all the numbers you have, and I will pull out the ones most critical for my report.
 If possible, can you get them to me today, so I can start working on the report?”

 Now, think about how the High-D would likely react to this?
 The High-D would be irritated with the small talk and all the irrelevant information and questions.
 Jane (High-D) would likely be looking at her watch and thinking, “Just tell me what you want and let’s get on with what we were doing.”

 Neither approach is right or wrong.
-However, these approaches may innocently cause ill-will because the receiver of the message PREFERS to be communicated with in a very different way.
+However, these approaches may innocently cause ill-will because the receiver of the message PREFERS to be communicated within a very different way.

 Here is another example…